|Week 18 Geauga County, Ohio||Oct. 3, 2012|

-Here is what member Kim Roberts had to say about last week's visit:
+Here is what member Kim Roberts had to say about the last visit:

 "I wanted to say how much my girlfriend and I enjoyed the tour, hayride, snacks and the canning demo at the Miller's farm on Saturday.
 I love the farm visits as much as the wonderful veggies we get.
 I don't know if it could get any better. :D Thanks so much!"